Bucknalla/sigfox-hidnseek-tutorial/README.md

 #### Installing Drivers

 First of all, you will need to add the board to the Arduino IDE using the **Additional Boards Manager**.
 You can find this by clicking on the Arduino IDE, *Preferences* button.
 You'll see a text field titled, *Additional Boards Manager URLs*.
 Within this field you should add the following link:

 https://hidnseek.github.io/hidnseek/package_hidnseek_boot_index.json

 This allows the Arduino IDE to automatically find the index files required to build for the HidnSeek Device.

 #### Installing Boards

+You will now need to install the board.
+You can do this by navigating to the **Board Manager**, located under *Tools*, then *Board*.
+Locate and install USBaspLoader HidnSeek.

+Restart the Arduino IDE and check that the board has correctly installed.

 ## Getting a GPS Fix